scottyeager/info_foundation/src/token/how_to_buy/how_to_buy_and_sell.md

     - [Buy TFT on BTC-Alpha Now](https://btc-alpha.com/en/exchange/TFT_BTC)

 #### 2. Directly from a ThreeFold Farmer

 - [Mazraa](tft_mazraa.md) – via wire transfer, credit card, or PayPal
 - [BetterToken](tft_bettertoken.md) – via wire transfer, orders only above $1000 <br />
     _Note: Don't know what a ThreeFold Farmer is?
 Click [here](what_is_a_farmer.md).
 In the future, you will be able to buy directly from other farmers as well._

 #### 3. On Stellar (through XLM, Stellar's token)

 Please note this is probably the more involved of the options.

 - Buy TFT [through Stellar's Decentralized Exchange](stellardexprocess.md)

 ### How to Sell

 If you would like to, you can sell (or trade) TFT by using either of the public exchanges mentioned above or the Stellar DEX.
-We're working on this section, but in a nutshell:

 - You can get back to fiat currency by doing the reverse of what you did to buy your TFT
 - You'll first need to trade your TFT with one of the trading pairs (BTC, USD, USDT, XLM)
 - Then, you'll need to trade one of the trading pairs for the fiat of your choosing
 - Finally, you can move that fiat back to your bank account

-If you would like to sell TFTA, there is a TFTA Sell Bot.
-We are working on a tutorial for this which will be released ASAP!
+If you would like to sell your TFTv1 see [threefold marketmaker bot](threefold_marketmaker_bot.md)

-If you need help in the meantime, please feel free to consult the FAQ or support of the exchange you are on, or use the support chat here or ask on [our forum](https://forum.threefold.io).
-Thanks!
+!!!include:tft_not_speculative_note